Eschatologue/CM_wiki/docs/spells/7th-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 You send negative energy coursing through a creature that you can see within range, causing it searing pain.
-The target must make a Constitution saving throw.
+The target must make a Constitution Saving Throw.
 It takes 7d8 + 30 necrotic damage on a failed save, or half as much damage on a successful one.

 A humanoid killed by this spell rises at the start of your next turn as a **zombie** that is permanently under your command, following your verbal orders to the best of its ability.